Deadwooding: Robust Global Pruning for Deep Neural Networks: Experiments

 \section{Experiments}

-\paragraph{Datasets and Settings} This section compares the \emph{Deadwooding} pruning performance, in terms of accuracy and adversarial robustness, against the current state-of-the-art (SoA) pruning methods: ADMM \cite{zhang2018systematic}, LWM \cite{sehwag2019compact}, and Hydra \cite{sehwag2020hydra}.
-Notice that Hydra is the only SoA robust pruning baseline available, and thus the most relevant to our analysis. {\em Accuracy} is measured on the test sets composed of benign (i.e., not adversarially perturbed) examples; This metric is referred to as \emph{Empirical Benign Accuracy} (eba). {\em Adversarial robustness} measures the test set accuracy corresponding to perturbed examples; This metric is referred to as \emph{Empirical Robust Accuracy} (era).
+This section compares the \emph{Deadwooding}'s performance, in terms of accuracy and adversarial robustness, against the current SoA pruning method Hydra \cite{sehwag2020hydra}.
+Notice that Hydra is the only SoA robust pruning baseline available and, thus, the most relevant to our analysis.

-While Deadwooding uses a variation of FGSM (Algorithm \ref{alg:fgsm-looping}) during the fine-tuning step to encourage model robustness, to establish an as fair as possible evaluation-comparison, we generate adversarial examples using the projected gradient descent (PGD) \cite{REN2020346}.
-This is because all other baselines use PGD to encourage model robustness, and thus this could give a slight disadvantage to our approach.

-Additionally, all pruning approaches, including ours, start with a pre-trained original model and utilize original model parameters $\theta$.
-LWM-based pruning approaches remove model weights by analyzing the magnitude of $\theta$ \cite{sehwag2019compact}. \citeauthor{sehwag2020hydra} uses $\theta$ additionally to define importance scores, which helps to compute the pruning mask. \emph{Deadwooding} uses $\theta$ during sparsification and fine-tuning, hence is in line with the SoA approaches.

-The evaluations were performed on three popular datasets: CIFAR-10, SVHN, and MNIST, and used several neural network architectures of varying complexity: \textit{VGG-16, Wide-ResNet-28-4(WRN-28-4), Resnet-18, Resnet-34, WRN-28-2, WRN-28-1}, and \textit{VGG-13}.
-Further detail on experimental setup and configurations are discussed in Appendix~A.
+\textbf{Settings and evaluation metrics.}~ The evaluations uses the benchmark dataset: CIFAR-10 and \textit{VGG-16} network architecture.
+Further detail on experimental setup, system, and configurations are discussed in Appendix A.

-\subsection{Robust Network Pruning Evaluation}
+This paper uses two metrics to measure the performance of pruned networks: \emph{Empirical Benign Accuracy ({\sl eba})} and \emph{Empirical robustness accuracy ({\sl era})}, which are defined by the SoA baseline \cite{sehwag2020hydra}. {\sl eba} is the percentage of correctly classified benign (i.e., not adversarially perturbed) examples, where {\sl era} is the percentage of correctly classified adversarial examples generated with an adversarial attack $\oplus$.
+Following the observation by \citet{carlini2019evaluating}, suggesting that using the same $\oplus$ to attain and evaluate robustness of a network can lead to biased results, \emph{Deadwooding} uses FGSM-looping as $\oplus$ in Equation \eqref{adv-training-background} to impart robustness during fine-tuning step, and PGD attack \cite{REN2020346} as $\oplus$ to evaluate the pruned model’s robustness (i.e., {\sl era}).
+However, the paper also evaluates the pruned models’ robustness with several different (and stronger) attacks such as AutoAttack \cite{auto-attack}, FAB \cite{fab-attack} and DeepFool \cite{deepfool-attack} as $\oplus$.
+These extended results are reported in Appendix E.2.

+\subsection{Robust network pruning evaluation}